Buenos Aires Eco-Park: History

-President Domingo Sarmiento was responsible for the laying out of the Parque Tres de Febrero in land previously owned by Juan Manuel de Rosas.
+President Domingo Faustino Sarmiento was responsible for the laying out of the Parque Tres de Febrero in land previously owned by Juan Manuel de Rosas.
 The project was begun in 1874; the park was opened on November 11, 1875, and included a small section dedicated for animals.
 This area was owned by the Federal Government until 1888 when it was transferred to the City of Buenos Aires.
 In that year, Mayor Antonio Crespo created the "Buenos Aires Zoo", and separated it from the rest of the park.

 Its first director Eduardo Ladislao Holmberg was appointed in 1888 and stayed in that position for 15 years.
 He was the major designer of the zoo.
 Holmberg completed the assignment of the different parks, lakes and avenues, and began the exhibition of the 650 animals that the zoo had at that time.
 In that period zoos around the world did not have the same function as they do today; their main goal was recreational, and they had less space for animals and a large recreational area for visitors.

 Clemente Onelli was the director from 1904 to 1924 and promoted the Zoo Gardens.
 Onelli added pony, elephant and camel rides to the zoo and increased the number of visitors (from 1,500 to 15,000) during his first year of office.
 He is also responsible for most of the Romanesque buildings at the zoo.

 Adolfo Holmberg, nephew of the first director, took over as directory in 1924 and headed the zoo until 1944, after which a succession of political appointees let the zoo deteriorate.
 In 1991 the zoo was privatized, and the program to get the animals out from behind bars and into more naturalistic habitats began.
 The zoo's last polar bear, Winner, died of fever in 2012.

 In December 2014, a Buenos Aires court ruled that a 29-year-old female Sumatran orangutan named Sandra living at the zoo was a "non-human person" who was entitled to some basic rights and could be liberated from her enclosure.
 In May 2020 Elephant Mara, who had been living in the zoo since 1995, was moved and released to the Mato Grosso Elephant Sanctuary in Brazil.